Archdiocese of Portland in Oregon: Clergy sexual abuse settlements

 In April 2007, the archdiocese announced a settlement with sexual abuse victims and the bankruptcy court had approved a financial plan of reorganization.
 The archdiocese paid $71.45 million to 169 victims, averaging $342,000 each; this was the eighth-largest sexual abuse settlement by a Catholic diocese or archdiocese in American history.
-The bankruptcy filings listed 11 archdiocese priests as perpetrators of sexual abuse.In March 2011, the Oregon Jesuit Province agreed to pay $166.1 million in damages to nearly 500 victims of sexual abuse by Jesuit clergy.
+The bankruptcy filings listed 11 archdiocese priests as perpetrators of sexual abuse.
+In March 2011, the Oregon Jesuit Province agreed to pay $166.1 million in damages to nearly 500 victims of sexual abuse by Jesuit clergy.

-On August 6, 2016, World Spark, a retirement home provider run by Reverend Michael Maslowsky, was forced to surrender documents showing that there had been numerous complaints of sex abuse against vulnerable residents at World Spark's St. Anthony Village elderly home, including some with dementia, between 2009 and 2016.
+On August 6, 2016, World Spark, a retirement home provider run by the priest Michael Maslowsky, was forced to surrender documents showing that there had been numerous complaints of sex abuse against vulnerable residents at World Spark's St. Anthony Village elderly home, including some with dementia, between 2009 and 2016.
 By order, the documents were given to a plaintiff from a lawsuit which began in 2014.
 On October 1, 2018, it was revealed that Pope Francis had defrocked Maslowsky that summer.

 In 2018, Sample acknowledged the history of sex abuse in the archdiocese which he described as an "institutional and spiritual" failure, and issued an apology.
 At the same time, it was reported that more than 100 sex abuse lawsuits were settled prior to the 2004 bankruptcy.
-More settlements were issued in August 2019 when the Archdiocese of Portland agreed to pay nearly $4 million to eight men who said they were sexually abused by Reverend Pius Brazaukus in the 1970s and the 1980s.
+More settlements were issued in August 2019 when the Archdiocese of Portland agreed to pay nearly $4 million to eight men who said they were sexually abused by Pius Brazaukus in the 1970s and the 1980s.